srivastavaechchhit/Java-and-DSA/9. Arrays/1. Single-dimensional Arrays/Notes.md

 - Array has **0-based** indexing
 - int [ ] ages = {21, 24, 19, 26, 30}
     - ages[0] = 21, ages[2] = 19, ages[3] = 26, etc.

+---

+## Length operation in Arrays
+- We can easily get the required length of the array by using the length inbuilt property.
+- For example, int [] arr = {5, 6, 7, 8, 9}
+    - here, arr.length will give the length of this array, i.e., 5